• Skip to primary navigation

 My yearning to travel to Greece was born the first time I visited a local Greek restaurant where I used to live.
 It was over 20 years ago for a ladies’ night out event.
 There we were, sitting at long tables, drinking ouzo—or should I say, having the servers pour it into our mouths while holding napkins under our chins.
 The whole experience sparked my interest in Greek culture and cuisine—especially dishes like this chicken souvlaki.
 It really impressed me with tender, juicy chicken that delivered a lightly spiced savoriness and deep smoky flavors.

 I love making chicken skewers on a grill.
 It’s a mess-free and easy way to make dinner.
-This marinade is also great on vegetables like mushrooms, bell peppers, onions, zucchini, and yellow squash.
+I’ve found this marinade is also great on vegetables like mushrooms, bell peppers, onions, zucchini, and yellow squash.
 You can marinate them with the chicken, or in a separate bowl with additional marinade, and then alternate pieces of chicken and vegetables on your skewers.

 I like to use red, yellow, and orange bell peppers for their sweetness, but you can also add green ones.
 The alternating colorful veggies and chicken make a striking appearance on the skewers, and they are fun to eat without the bread by dipping them into some Red Pepper Hummus or this Tzatziki Recipe.